jtsmith2/pyDashboard/README.md

 ## About Me

-I\'m a stats professor by day in the Atlanta metro area.
+I'm a stats professor by day in the Atlanta metro area.
 You can find me on twitter at http://www.twitter.com/jtsmith2 or on FB at http://facebook.com/jtsmith2